EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/02_advanced_components.md

 <br />

-- A rejected top-level `await` **does not** trigger the fallback: catch it with `onErrorCaptured` in a parent, or an error boundary component
+- A rejected top-level `await` **does not** trigger the fallback: catch it with `onErrorCaptured` in a parent, or an error boundary component (chapter 8bis)

 ```ts
 onErrorCaptured((err) => { error.value = err; return false; });